-Wretch said to the king what harm did I do to you that you want to take my life with your own hand you killed my father and my two brothers was the reply.
+Wretch said to the king what harm did I do to you that you want to take my life with your own hand you killed my father and my two brothers were the reply.

 He said, “Let’s not do anything about it till we know the facts”.

 Sanjay said, “Father, I want to go abroad after I finish my studies here.’